CLSherrod/clsherrod.github.io/_pages/now.md

 header:
   image: /assets/images/now-header.webp
 ---
-Updated on Monday August 26th, 2024.
+Updated on Monday September 2nd, 2024.

 ## Currently Doing
+- editing the 10th edition of [How To Create New Business Ideas Based On What You Love](/books/#how-to-create-new-business-ideas-based-on-what-you-love)
-I’m currently writing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).
+- I’m currently writing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).
 Currently learning how to turn markdown files into book formats.

 ## Current Projects
 - Writing helpful essays here on what has worked for me in life.
 See recently published below.